rust-lang/book/second-edition/src/ch09-01-unrecoverable-errors-with-panic.md

 mentioning your files are code that your code called; the lines below are code that called your code.
 These lines might include core Rust code, standard library code, or crates that you’re using.
 Let’s try getting a backtrace:
-Listing 9-2 shows output similar to what you’ll see:
+[Listing 9-2][Listing-9-2] shows output similar to what you’ll see:

 [Listing-9-2]: #Listing-9-2
 <a name="Listing-9-2"></a>